jesh-a/CS3_1stQtrPortfolio/public/reflections.md

 ### In the activities that were done in class, list at least two that you think were effective and at least two that you think not effective in helping you understand topics in our course and why?

 > Effective
-1. The graded coding activities -- Great for practice and understantding how different codes and programs work.
+1. The graded coding activities - Great for practice and understantding how different codes and programs work.
-2.
+2. The small bonuses/non graded activities - Great for practice and trying out codes, it's a goood way to experiment and improve knowledge on these things.
+3. Debugging activities - Great way to enhance pattern recognition, understand syntax, and operators.
+4. Objectives  - Good for memorizing and understanding terms and understanding how codes work and what they output.
+(I just happen to be bad at this...)

 > Not Effective
-1.
+1. N/A (Instead of adding two, I wrote an extra two in effective to make up for my lack of answers here)
-2.
+2. N/A